 What is different about the tertium millennium crucifix compared to other types is that it reminds you that God’s presence is never-ending.
 He surrounds you and helps you go through your day, as long as He is close to you.
 Wearing a crucifix should also remind you of the challenges Christ went through and motivate you to go further, no matter how difficult your hardships may seem.
 Thus, the crucifix becomes a sign of discipleship and inspiration, that helps you contemplate on your own decisions and follow the footsteps of Christ when the times seem dark.

 People also wear spiritual accessories in order for other fellow Christians to see it.
 The power of fraternity is very important, as people can share their mutual love for God and surround themselves with people who respect the same values.
 Talking about spirituality with people who share the same opinion can be liberating and wearing a tertium millennium crucifix can be the best conversation starter.

 Now that you know what the tertium millennium signifies, it’s paramount to understand that motivation to wear one comes from within.
 There is no article, book or person who can give meaning to your crucifix and rosary other than yourself.
 Make sure that you get informed about the story behind the spiritual accessories you would like to carry around with you each day before anything else.
 Having an idea about their meaning will help you find the required strength and motivation in it.
 Choose a tertium millennium crucifix and wear it in combination with your preferred rosary.

-You can find a selection of this precious crucifix, blessed by Pope Francis, in our store
+You can find a selection of this precious crucifix, in three different sizes, blessed by Pope Francis, in our store

 Comments will be approved before showing up.